bobfoster1299/ensuring-quality-releases3/README.md

 ```
 Paste the registration script into the terminal (don't use sudo).
 Select N for tags, Y for unzip.
 The VM can now be managed by the pipeline.
 Re-run the failed job.
 The pipeline run should complete successfully.

+If the app service is not running properly, it may not have deployed correctly.
+Running the pipeline again may resolve this.

 <br/>

 #### Set up email alerts